kristianwiklund/RFLinkGateway/readme.md

 Each value can have zero, one or more 'processors'.
 When no processor is specified (empty array : ```[]```), the value is sent as is to MQTT.
 When processors are defined, they are applied in their natural order.

 NEW: processors can be an array of arrays.
 In this particular case, several different values are returned for the same input.
-For instance, if you want to have both a numerical value AND a specific label for one input (let's say UV indice where you want the indice and a level, which is a string describing how strong UV level is), you can specify to distinct processing chains, each one in its array: ```[["hex2dec", "div10"],["hex2dec", "div10", "uv2level"]]```
+For instance, if you want to have both a numerical value AND a specific label for one input (let's say UV indice where you want the indice and a level, which is a string describing how strong UV level is), you can specify to distinct processing chains, each one in its array: ```"UV": [["hex2dec", "div10"],["hex2dec", "div10", "uv2level"]]```

 Available processors are :